Gloob

 Gloob (Portuguese pronunciation: "Glubi"), also known as Mundo Gloob, is a Brazilian pay television children's channel that was launched on 15 June 2012, aimed at children 6 to 12 years old.
 Owned, operated and part of Canais Globo, a television broadcast network, and subsidiary of Grupo Globo.
 Its name is an anagram of the word globo (as in O Globo), reversing the letter "O" before the "B".

 It airs action, adventure, humor (especially slapstick) and music-based shows, but regional, live-action content is the currently focused.
 Under local live action, the channel is also always searching for mystery-detective shows in the vein of Gloob's long-running live-action series, Detetives do Prédio Azul (Blue Building Detectives), as well as shows like the kidsnet's first original sitcom Bugados (internationally titled Game Crashers).
 Gloob's pipeline, though, is essentially covered until 2024, which means the team is on the hunt for series that will complement a 2024-2025 timeline.
 A sister channel, Gloobinho, targets preschoolers.

 History

 Background

-In late 1995, it was announced that Globosat would be making deals with News Corporation to develop domestic versions of U.S. channels to the country.
+In late 1995, it was announced that Globosat would be making deals with the News Corporation to develop domestic versions of U.S. channels to the country.
 Among them were ESPN International, Fox News Channel and Fox Kids.
 The premiere date of the children's channel was scheduled for June 1996, but only USA Network, the company's movie channel, was launched with Fox Kids being launched in November by Fox itself.